Which place is cheaper, Milan or Copenhagen?

 Milan, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Visiting the old town is also a must.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.

-You'll find food and shopping around the progressive destination of Copenhagen.
+You'll find food and shopping around the happy destination of Copenhagen.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Milan is a popular place that is full of things to see and experience.
 One week is plenty of time to see everything, even with extra days to spare.
 It has many unique tourist attractions and fascinating things to do.